These workers create or support computer applications, systems, and networks.

 |Computer Systems Analysts||

-Computer systems analysts study an organization’s current computer systems and find a solution that is more efficient and effective.
+Computer systems analysts study an organization’s current computer systems and design ways to improve efficiency.

 |Information Security Analysts||